Exclusive: U.S. probe of Saudi oil attack shows it came from north - report

 The report noted that Yemen’s Houthis “have not shown to be in possession, nor been assessed to be in possession” of the type of drones used in the attacks on the Aramco facilities.

-Washington’s interim assessment also included several pictures of drone components including the engine identified by the United States as “closely resembling” or “nearly identical” to those that have been observed on other Iranian unmanned aerial vehicles.
+Washington’s interim assessment also included pictures of drone components including the engine identified by the United States as “closely resembling” or “nearly identical” to those that observed on other Iranian unmanned aerial vehicles.

 It also provided pictures of a compass circuit board that was recovered from the attack with a marking that is likely indicating a potential manufacturing date written in the Persian calendar year, the report assessed.